Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Constraints on masses of , , and states

-From the above discussions, our short summary on the mass constraints for the doubly heavy baryons read: $\Xi_{cc}<3657$ MeV, $\Xi_{bb}<10308$ MeV, and $\Xi_{bc}<6954$ MeV.
-Of course, the constraint on $\Xi_{bb}$ may be updated once the mass of $\Xi_{bc}$ were measured, or vice versa.
-If an observed $\Xi_{bb}$ or $\Xi_{bc}$ has larger mass than the limit given here, it should not be the ground state.
-In the previous sections, the masses we adopted are $\Xi_{cc}=3621$ MeV, $\Xi_{bb}=10169$ MeV, and $\Xi_{bc}=6922$ MeV.
-They do satisfy the obtained constraints.
-Here, we do not discuss the $QQs$ case.
-At present, without experimental data about $QQs$ baryons, we cannot get more stringent constraints than those given in Ref. \cite{Liu:2019zoy}.
+According to the above discussions, our short summary on the mass constraints for the doubly heavy baryons is as follows: $\Xi_{cc}<3657$ MeV, $\Xi_{bb}<10308$ MeV, and $\Xi_{bc}<6954$ MeV.
+Of course, the constraint on $\Xi_{bb}$ may be updated once the mass of $\Xi_{bc}$ is measured, or vice versa.
+If an observed $\Xi_{bb}$ or $\Xi_{bc}$ has a larger mass than the limit provided here, it should not be the ground state.
+In the previous sections, the masses adopted were $\Xi_{cc}=3621$ MeV, $\Xi_{bb}=10169$ MeV, and $\Xi_{bc}=6922$ MeV, which satisfy the obtained constraints.
+We do not discuss the $QQs$ case.
+At present, without experimental data regarding the $QQs$ baryons, we cannot obtain more stringent constraints than those provided in Ref. \cite{Liu:2019zoy}.